octo-technology/OpenTezos/docs/private/starting-blockchain.md

 Leave the second shell running as well.

-Open a third session and go to your workspace.
+Open a third shell and go to your workspace.

 ```
 cd private-blockchain